Henry Schnautz (1947)

 Our story to date.
-This website has been online in more or less the same form since 2008.
+This website has been online since 2008.
 The focus from the beginning was to examine the question - Was Esperanza Traven's daughter?
 It was an open question.
 New genealogy records and the weight of evidence have definitively shown, Esperanza was not Traven's daughter.

 "Everywhere the building of a prison is the first step in the organization of a civilized state."
 The great writer B. Traven was a mysterious author of the 20s and 30s who wrote stories of the jungle and politics from Mexico.
 Very little was known at the time who Traven really was.
 It has taken 100 years to piece together the story of the mystery man - probably.